 Pillsbury House Integrated Health Clinic

 Pillsbury House is one of four inner-city Minneapolis neighborhood centers operated by the non-profit organization Pillsbury United Communities.
 With other academic ad clinical partners, the University operates a unique clinic at Pillsbury House in Minneapolis for patients with low incomes or who lack health insurance.
 Our students treat a range of clinical problems including musculoskeletal pain, diabetes-related complications, digestive conditions and gynecological issues in patients who face social and economic inequities.
 Learn more about the Pillsbury House Integrated Health Clinic.

 The Aliveness Project

 Faculty and students from Northwestern's College of Acupuncture and Oriental Medicine provide care to patients at the Aliveness Project.
 Along with a small staff and volunteers, this non-profit agency has been providing support and direct services to the HIV/AIDS community since 1985.
-The Aliveness Project assists patients in focusing on self-empowerment while facing their daily struggle with this life-threatening disease, students use acupuncture and Chinese herbs to treat AIDS complications such as fatigue. insomnia, skin infections, peripheral neuropathy, urogenital conditions and gastrointestinal problems.
+The Aliveness Project assists patients in focusing on self-empowerment while facing their daily struggle with this life-threatening illness.
+Our students use acupuncture and Chinese herbs to treat AIDS complications such as fatigue. insomnia, skin infections, peripheral neuropathy, urogenital conditions and gastrointestinal problems.